UnibwSparta/Scaling-XLM-RoBERTa-for-ABSA/readme/2_finetuning_absa_models.md

 ### Model Fine-tuning

-Thanks to the HuggingsFace's [Trainer](https://huggingface.co/docs/transformers/main_classes/trainer) class, the fine-tuning procedure is straight forward to implement.
+Thanks to the HuggingsFace's [Trainer](https://huggingface.co/docs/transformers/main_classes/trainer) class, the fine-tuning procedure is straightforward to implement.
 The Trainer supports training on single or multiple GPUs.
-For our use case, we focus on multi-GPU setup and train models with [Fully Sharded Data Parallel (FSDP)](https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html) paradigma.
-In this case, the training script has to be started with the [accelerate](https://huggingface.co/docs/accelerate/index) tool.
+For our use case, we focus on multi-GPU setup and train models using the [Fully Sharded Data Parallel (FSDP)](https://pytorch.org/tutorials/intermediate/FSDP_tutorial.html) paradigm.
+In this case, the training script must be started with the [accelerate](https://huggingface.co/docs/accelerate/index) tool.
 The first step is to create a configuration file by running a command:

 ```bash
 accelerate config --config_file accelerate.cfg